edkelly303/elm-any-type-forms/README.md

 `miniBill/elm-codec`.

-If you can't build what you need with these primitives and combinators, you can easily create a custom control from scratch using `Control.create`.
+If you can't build what you need with these primitives and combinators, you can easily define a custom control from scratch using `Control.define`.

 Finally, it provides functions to validate and debounce controls, without worrying about any annoying state management or book-keeping.